alex-X-12/Atomix-fuze/Readme.md

 cuh

-the acual idea of this thing is to download a file and run it sliently designed to work with badusb
+the actual idea of this thing is to download a file and run it sliently designed to work with badusb
 os: win 10

-file gets encoded into base64 format and then powershell downloads in and converts back to exe, puts into autorun folder and runs. this operation takes a lot of time but it worked for me when i used this in my puposes
+file gets encoded into base64 format and then powershell downloads it and converts back to exe, puts into autorun folder and runs. this operation takes a lot of time but it worked for me when i used this in my purposes

 update: file in example does not work already (just info)